jvshahid/Resume/resume.txt

 ##### Software Engineer - February 2010 to December 2012

-As an early employee at Benchmark Solutions, I was responsible for architecting, developing, and maintaining a wide range of services and processes that integrated our infrastructure, mostly built using open-source software.
+I was an early hire at Benchmark Solutions.
+My responsibilities included architecting, developing, and maintaining a wide range of services and local daemons that abstracted storage and querying of bonds and CDCs prices.

 ### Open source

 Contributing back to the open-source community is very important to me.
 Below is a sample of OSS projects I contributed to:

 - Go:
   - [https://codereview.appspot.com/9795043](https://codereview.appspot.com/9795043)